-Participation: 43
+Forecasted Participation: 43 customers

-National Grid marketing is aimed at generating awareness and driving participation by communicating to our Upstate New York green build environment in a consistent and clear manner which shows understanding of the unique needs of the space.
+National Grid's marketing is aimed at generating awareness and driving participation by communicating to the green build environment in a consistent and clear manner which shows understanding of the unique needs of the space.
 The Company will be reaching new construction customers with advertising in targeted publications as well as through industry associations and trade shows.

-In order to most effectively reach the new construction customer base, National Grid will connect with trade allies such as architects, engineers, electricians and plumbing and heating contractors.
+In order to most effectively reach the new construction customer base, National Grid will connect with trade allies such as architects, engineers and plumbing and heating contractors.
 The Company will explore opportunities with trainings, webinars, direct mail, email, telemarketing, and in industry publications and e-newsletters.
 Appropriate strategies to target various trade segments with appropriate value propositions will be used.